Skip to main content

 • MailChimp recommends the Integral MailChimp for WordPress plugin for which they have a dedicated tutorial.
 However, this is a premium plugin starting at $99 for a single site license.

-• MailChimp also recommends a couple of other plugins like MailOptin, Coming Soon Pro, and GoalWP.
+• MailChimp also recommends a few of other plugins such as the reputable MailOptin.

 • You also have the MailChimp Widget plugin that creates a ready-made widget for you.
 We’ve used a similar technique in Method 1, but this makes our work easier.